CITADEL THERAPY CANINE SOCIETY -- FREQUENTLY ASKED QUESTIONS

 What is the Citadel Canine Mission?
 Our core mission is very specific: we arrange for the training and subsequent delivery of PTSD and OSI (Operational Stress Injury) service dogs for new military veterans, and first responders: Police, Fire, EMT, Nursing, Corrections and 9-1-1 personnel.
 These wonderful dogs are provided at no cost to the recipients.
 The current mix of military veterans to first responders within our program is approximately 50 - 50.

 Are you a charity?
 Yes.
 Citadel Therapy Canine Society is incorporated in British Columbia as a non-profit Society.
 We are also registered as a charitable organization by Canada Revenue Agency (CRA registration number 81339 5480 RR 0001) and are therefore allowed to issue tax deduction receipts for all donations.

 Where do our donation dollars go?
-Because Citadel Canine does not have any regular employee expenses, the majority of our funding goes toward the costs associated with training and delivering PTSD service dogs.
+Because Citadel Canine does not have any regular employee expenses, the majority of our funding is directed towards the costs associated with training and delivering PTSD and OSI service dogs.
 These costs include adoption or rescue fees, veterinary charges, boarding expenses, dog gear (vests, crates, etc.), and training expenses, including travel costs to move dogs in training, and then connect them with candidates.

 How can I make a donation?
-Donations can be made utilizing the Canada Helps or PayPal links on our website, or donations can be made directly by mailing a cheque payable to: Citadel Canine Society, at: 202 - 2476 York Ave, Vancouver, BC, V6K 1E2
+Donations can be made utilizing the Canada Helps link on our website, or donations can be made directly by mailing a cheque payable to: Citadel Canine Society, at: 202 - 2476 York Ave, Vancouver, BC, V6K 1E2

 Do you receive government funding?
-No. At the present time, no funds are received from government agencies, most notably Veterans Affairs Canada (VAC).
+At the present time, no regular funding is received from government agencies, most notably Veterans Affairs Canada (VAC).
 All funding to support the Citadel Canine mission comes from individuals, corporations, and veterans’ support groups.

 Why don’t government agencies fund your program?
-At the present time, VAC is studying the impact of service dogs on new veterans dealing with PTSD issues.
-In addition, and VAC is absolutely correct in this regard, there are no agreed upon national training and certification standards for PTSD service dogs.
-Under the direction of the Canadian General Standards Board, this critical issue is being addressed with the support of two Federal Government departments.
-Citadel Canine has been named as a voting member of the Standards Technical Committee for this important collaborative initiative, and will take an active role in the development of these much-needed standards and protocols.
+At the present time, VAC continues to study the impact of service dogs on new veterans dealing with PTSD issues.
+In addition, and VAC is absolutely correct in this regard, there are no agreed upon national Certification testing standards for PTSD service dogs.
+A process to create standards to certify service dogs is now underway, under the umbrella of the Human Resource Standards Organization (HRSO).

 Does Citadel only employ rescue dogs?
 At the beginning of our mission, we focused on employing dogs rescued from shelters, as we got a “two’fer” in terms of doing good work.
 However, as the success of our mission has grown, and the word about it has spread, we have been approached by highly regarded dog breeders.
 As a result we have now had these animals join our program as well.
 But we have not, nor will we ever, forget the countless wonderful dogs sitting in animal rescue shelters that are desperately awaiting new homes ….they will always be included at the very top of our “search list”.